Spirit (band): 1971–73

 After the group undertook a promotional tour to support the album Twelve Dreams of Dr. Sardonicus, Ferguson and Andes left the group, forming Jo Jo Gunne.
 California had accused them of plotting to take over the group.
 Their final gig with Spirit occurred on January 30, 1971, which almost ended with a fist-fight.

 John Arliss initially took Andes' place.
 California was still in the lineup, but he had suffered a head injury from a horse riding accident and was unable to tour.
 Shortly thereafter, bassist and recent University of Texas School of Law graduate Al Staehely was recruited by Locke and Cassidy to replace Arliss.
 The trio toured briefly before deciding that they had to add a guitarist to do the music justice.
 Al's brother, John Christian (Chris) Staehely, auditioned for the band and was quickly brought on board, departing the Texas rock group Krackerjack.

 The Staehelys, Cassidy and Locke recorded the 1972 album Feedback in Columbia/Epic's Hollywood studios.
-It was a different turn for the group, showing more of a country rock influence pervading their jazzier tendencies, but it only met with a mild commercial response, also reaching No. 63 in the charts.
-While the tour for Feedback proceeded very well for much of that year, Cassidy and Locke lacked an affinity for roots-based music and soon left the lineup.
+It was a different turn for the group, showing more of a country rock influence pervading their jazzier tendencies, but it met with only a mild commercial response, reaching No. 63 in the chart.
+While the tour for Feedback proceeded well for much of that year, Cassidy and Locke lacked an affinity for roots-based music and soon left the lineup.
 The Staehely brothers completed the critically successful tour with drummer Stu Perry before dissolving the group in mid-1973 and releasing their own album, Sta-Hay-Lee.